ONSBigData/LCF-project/README.md

 - Support Vector Machines
 - Random Forests

-additionaly a jupyter notebook containing a Python implementation of the BM25 algorithm used in products such as Apache Lucene and SOLR
+Additionaly a jupyter notebook containing a Python implementation of the BM25 algorithm used in products such as Apache Lucene and SOLR

 <br></br>